-The DVD for the 7th Harry Potter movie, Harry Potter and the Deathly Hallows: Part 1 (rated PG-13), is coming out on April 15, and we have a brand new interview from a press conference with a bunch of Harry Potter-type people, actors and crew from the movie.
+The DVD for the 7th Harry Potter movie, Harry Potter and the Deathly Hallows: Part 1 (rated PG-13), is here, and we have an interview with Domhnall Gleeson, Michael Gambon, and other Harry Potter-type people, actors, and crew from the movie.
 Get yourself a snack and settle in because it’s a nice LOOONG interview.
 Not only that, but this is just the first half of it!
 I’ll give you Part 2 soon!
 So to begin, here is a cheat sheet of all the people you are about to hear from.
 Enjoy!

 - David Heyman (Producer)

 - James and Oliver Phelps (Fred and George Weasley)

 Q: What were your feelings on set knowing this would be the last time you would all gather together as an ensemble?